BramVan-Oosterhout/festivals-docker/festivals-database/DOCUMENTATION.md

-The festivals-database server provides storage for the data of the festivals supported by FestivalsApp, as well as functionality to maintain the server.
+The festivals-database server provides storage for the data of the festivals supported by Festivals-App, as well as functionality to maintain the server.

 The database tables are defined in the [create_database.sql](https://github.com/Festivals-App/festivals-database/blob/main/database/create_database.sql) script in the Festivals-App repo.
 The database is highly normalised.
 There are eight objects and fourteen mappings between the objects supported.
 These are tabulated below.
 An `X`in the cell indicates that a mapping record of the form
 ```